 The L.M.
 Montgomery Reader, Volume 2: A Critical Heritage is a critical anthology edited and introduced by Benjamin Lefebvre.
 It features twenty chapters of materials originally published between 1966 and 2012 by a range of authors, including Rosamond Bailey, Cynthia Brouse, Vanessa Brown and Benjamin Lefebvre, Helen M. Buss, Cecily Devereux, Monique Dull, Owen Dudley Edwards, Elizabeth Epperly, Irene Gammel, Carole Gerson, Jennifer H. Litster, T.D.
 MacLulich, Andrea McKenzie, Helen Porter, Laura M. Robinson, Mary Rubio, Emily Aoife Somers, Diane Tye, Elizabeth Waterston, and Rea Wilmshurst.
 The introduction also traces Montgomery’s critical reputation throughout the seven decades since her death.
 The book was published by University of Toronto Press as a jacketed hardcover in May 2014, preceded by Volume 1: A Life in Print (2013) and followed by Volume 3: A Legacy in Review (2015).
-The three volumes were available as a set beginning in November 2015.
-A paperback edition of all three volumes was published in June 2020.
+Paperback editions of all three volumes were published in June 2020.

 In February 2016, the three-volume The L.M.
 Montgomery Reader won the 2016 PROSE Award for Literature from the Professional and Scholarly Publishing Division of the Association of American Publishers.

 From the Dust Jacket